 At the Law Center, full-time and part-time JD, LLM, and SJD students are eligible for all services.
 Faculty and staff are eligible for consultations and referral services.
 Individuals who are unaffiliated with the university, can contact CAPS for general information about treatment, psychological issues, and community resources.

 With few exceptions, the law requires that to do teletherapy, a provider must be licensed in the state where they practice as well as the state where the client is located.
 This also applies to international teletherapy.
 As a result, CAPS clinicians may not be able to provide teletherapy services to students residing outside the DC area.
 In those cases, we will work with any student to connect them to resources near them.

-For additional information, including scope of services, medical leaves of absence, and consultations please refer to the main campus website.
+For additional information, including scope of services, medical leaves of absence, CAPS and Student Health’s Policies regarding Psycho-Stimulant/ADHD medication, and consultations please refer to the main campus website.